BootNodeDev/dAppBooster/README.md

 ## Contributing

-If you want to contribute to this project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you want to contribute to this project, please read the [contributing guidelines](CONTRIBUTING.md).
 Issues and pull requests are welcome!

 ## (Very) opinionated list of tools and libraries